The Sage Diner (Mount Laurel)

 Last weekend my parents and I decided to try the Sage Diner in Mount Laurel, NJ.
-I had driven by several times and the outside appeared nice.
-Once again, I judged a diner by it’s cover.
-My parents had specified they needed to go to a “NJ diner”. they have been to several and my dad actually took me to the first NJ diner I’ve ever been too (The Town and Country).
+I had driven by several times, and the outside appeared nice.
+Once again, I judged a diner by its cover.
+My parents had specified they needed to go to an “NJ diner.”
+They have been to several, and my dad took me to the first NJ diner I’ve ever been too (The Town and Country).
 Long story short by the outside and a brief look at the menu, I thought it would be a nice place to take them.

-The outside atmosphere is nice.
+The outside atmosphere of the Sage Diner is nice.
 It’s a cobblestone building with big black windows.
 The inside is half booths and half tables.
 There is a large bakery upon first entering the restaurant.
 It certainly made us want to try some of their baked goods.
-The atmosphere is really nice and I have no complaints.
+The atmosphere is nice, and I have no complaints.

-The waiter was extremely friendly and took care of us the entire meal.
+The waiter was amiable and took care of us the entire meal.
 He was one of the most friendly and nicest waiters I’ve ever seen.
-It was very clear he enjoyed his job and he was friendly and polite.
+It was evident he enjoyed his job, and he was friendly and polite.

-The coffee was good.
-The mug was small but they did give unlimited refills.
-The whipped cream was clearly homemade so that is always a win.
+The coffee at the Sage Diner was good.
+The mug was small, but they did give unlimited refills.
+The whipped cream was homemade, so that is always a win.

-Even though the coffee was small, the menu was large.
-The Sage Diner has everything from breakfast, to Greek food, to salads to hamburgers and seafood.
+Even though the coffee at the Sage Diner was small, the menu was extensive.
+The Sage Diner menu has everything from breakfast, to Greek food, to salads to hamburgers and seafood.

 I first ordered Matzah ball soup.
 Before last week I had never tried Matzah ball soup before.
 I determined the soup wasn’t my favorite type.
-My dad’s French onion looked really good and it is certainly something I want to try if I go back.
+My dad’s French onion looked good, and it is certainly something I want to try if I go back.

 For my entree at the Sage Diner, I ordered the Greek salad with salmon as well as pita bread.
 This salad was a lot bigger than I expected (thank goodness I was hungry).
-It came with the typical Greek fare and the salmon had skin on it (most people know my big fish pet peeve is removing the skin).
+It came with the typical Greek fare, and the salmon had skin on it (most people know my big fish pet peeve is removing the skin).
 The food as a whole was great.
 I have no complaints and rather enjoyed my meal.

 We ordered the Mousse cake.
-It had a cream cheese frosting, whipped cream and chocolate cream.
-The cake had such a strange aftertaste that we took 2-3 bites and determined that it was not good..
-I don’t know what was going on but it was one of the worst pieces of cake I’ve ever had (not an exaggeration).
+It had a cream cheese frosting, whipped cream, and chocolate cream.
+The cake had such a strange aftertaste that we took 2-3 bites and determined that it was not good.
+I don’t know what was going on, but it was one of the worst pieces of cake I’ve ever had (not an exaggeration).
 We had split a piece and neither my mom, dad or I finished a single piece.
-I could have easily finished that dessert by myself if I had liked it…but it wasn’t good so no point in eating it.
+I could have quickly finished that dessert by myself if I had liked it…but it wasn’t good so no point in eating it.
 This might be the first and only time I haven’t finished a dessert.

-For my soup, meal, coffee and dessert it was 20 dollars.
-The cost was really cheap for local diners.
+For my soup, meal, coffee, and dessert, it was 20 dollars.
+The cost was cheap for local diners.

-I would return because the regular food was good.
-The staff was friendly and the food was inexpensive.
+I would return to the Sage Diner because the regular food was excellent.
+The staff of the Sage Diner was friendly, and the food was inexpensive.
 I will probably never try their dessert again.
 I don’t have complaints except for the dessert.
-I might be back to the Sage diner but for now I’m going to look into trying other diners with better desserts first.

 Questions for you: